Auburn receiver Ricardo Louis and cornerback Chris Davis weren’t exactly close prior to a couple months ago.

 Both plays were considered two of the greatest and improbable of the season and they have many – even the university – calling Auburn a team of destiny.

-For both players, life has changed.
+And for both players, life has changed.
 Both said they're asked to take pictures and sign more autographs.
 Davis received a standing ovation in one of his classes.
-Louis said his father cried when he called him after the Georgia game.
+Louis said his father cried when called him after the Georgia game.
 And if you ask the two who had the better play, they’ll each say each other.

 “I’ll always say that his play was better than mine because I actually got the opportunity to watch it,” said Davis, who was on the sideline during Louis’ catch.
 “I’m quite sure he’ll say the same thing.
 Those two plays kinda changed college football, especially this season.
 So, we kind of just embrace it.”